mikejwhitehead/PSConnectWise/Readme.md

 Collection of PowerShell CmdLet that interface with ConnectWise's REST API service.
 This project is meant to target the latest general releases of PowerShell and ConnectWise.

 ##Version 1.0.0 Milestones
-Milestone Requirement: Create the minimum  required CmdLets that is needed to get, create, update, and delete a ConnectWise ticket.
+Milestone Requirement: Create the minimum required CmdLets that is needed to properly create, read, update, and delete a ConnectWise ticket.

 0. `Get-CWServiceTicket` -- **Completed**
-0. `Remove-CWServiceTicket`
 0. `Get-CWServiceBoard` -- **Completed**
 0. `Get-CWServiceBoardStatus` -- **Completed**
-0. `Get-CWServicePriority` -- **Completed (*Not Tested*)**
+0. `Get-CWServicePriority` -- **Completed (*Not Tested Yet*)**
 0. `New-CWServiceTicket`
+0. `Add-CWServiceTicketTimeEntry`
+0. `Remove-CWServiceTicket`
 0. `Update-CWServiceTicket`
+0. `Get-CWCompanyContact`

 ##CmdLets Overview
 - ConnectWise Service Tickets